usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 Other areas of update to SP 800-63-2 include:

+- Renamed to "Digital Identity Guidelines" to support expansion of scope to device identity, or machine-to-machine authentication, in future revisions.
 - Terminology changes, primarily the use of *authenticator* in place of *token* to avoid conflicting use of the word *token* in assertion technologies.
 -	Updates to authentication and assertion requirements to reflect advances in both security technology and threats.
 -	Requirements on the storage of long-term secrets by verifiers.
 -   Restructured identity proofing model.